-Persons who, through their job, position, activity or relationship with the issuer of securities or with persons who are presumed to have insider information, have the following obligations:
+Individuals who because of their job, position, activity or relationship with the issuer of securities or with persons who are presumed to have insider information have the following obligations:

-- They must maintain confidentiality and cannot use the information for their own benefit or that of others, or acquire or sell, for themselves or for third parties, directly or through other people, the securities regarding which they have insider information. - They are prohibited from using insider information to obtain profits or avoid losses, through any type of transaction involving the securities to which the information refers or with instruments whose returns are affected by those securities.
+- They must maintain confidentiality and cannot use the information for their own benefit or that of others, or acquire or sell, for themselves or for third parties, directly or through other people, the securities regarding which they have insider information. - They are prohibited from using insider information to obtain profits or avoid losses, through any type of transaction involving the securities to which the information refers or with instruments whose returns are affected by those securities. - They must refrain from communicating the information to third parties or from recommending the acquisition or sale of the securities concerned and ensure that no such action occurs through subordinates or trusted third parties.

-The use or disclosure of inside information carries criminal penalties and the obligation to compensate anyone harmed
+The use or disclosure of insider information carries criminal penalties and the obligation to compensate anyone harmed